 - Use a virtual private network to safely access network resources from off campus.

 - Report suspected security violations to your department's technical support person.
-If you don't know who that is, contact the ACT Help Desk, (858) 534-1853.
+If you don't know who that is, contact the IT Services Help Desk, (858) 534-1853.

 - If you use and/or store private information such as your Social Security, credit card, or driver license number, examine all of the business processes you undertake for the University and ensure that the retrieval/ storage of private information within your office setting is absolutely necessary for such processes.